Bryan Kohberger agrees to plea deal to avoid death penalty in Idaho student killings - Local News 8

 Bryan Kohberger agrees to plea deal to avoid death penalty in Idaho student killings

-By Jim Sciutto, Zoe Sottile, Jean Casarez, Lauren del Valle, Josh Campbell, CNN
+By Jim Sciutto, Zoe Sottile, Jean Casarez, Lauren del Valle, Josh Campbell, Jason Kravarik, CNN

-(CNN) — Bryan Kohberger, the 30-year-old accused of fatally stabbing four University of Idaho students in their apartment in 2022, has agreed to a plea deal to avoid the death penalty in his quadruple murder case.
+(CNN) — Bryan Kohberger, the 30-year-old accused of fatally stabbing four University of Idaho students in their apartment in 2022, has agreed to a plea deal in his quadruple murder case, skirting the death penalty and bringing a possible end to the years-long legal proceedings against him.

 A hearing is scheduled for Wednesday.
 Kohberger was slated to go on trial in August, and prosecutors indicated they would pursue the death penalty.

-“The issue is they are trying to cram the plea for July 2, only giving the families a day to get to Boise,” Gray said

-Goncalvez’ family described the announcement as “very unexpected” in a post on Facebook.
-They said they were “furious at the State of Idaho.”
+The deal was announced with a letter sent to the victims’ families, according to the Idaho Statesman and the Goncalves family, who described the announcement as “very unexpected” and said they were “furious at the State of Idaho” in a post on Facebook.

 “They have failed us.
 Please give us some time,” reads the post.

+The letter specifies Kohberger will likely be sentenced to life in prison if he pleads guilty as expected, according to the Idaho Statesman.
+It also requires him to waive his right to appeal, the Statesman reported.

+“We cannot fathom the toll that this case has taken on your family,” read the letter, signed by Moscow Prosecuting Attorney Bill Thompson, according to the Idaho Statesman.
+“This resolution is our sincere attempt to seek justice for your family.
+This agreement ensures that the defendant will be convicted, will spend the rest of his life in prison, and will not be able to put you and the other families through the uncertainty of decades of post-conviction appeals.”

-Kohberger, previously a PhD student of criminology at the University of Washington, was charged with killing the four students in January 2023.
-Authorities say Ethan Chapin, 20; Kaylee Goncalves, 21; Xana Kernodle, 20; and Madison Mogen, 21 were fatally stabbed in the early morning hours of November 13, 2022 in Moscow, Idaho.
+Kohberger, previously a PhD student of criminology at Washington State University, was charged with killing the four students in January 2023.
+Authorities say Ethan Chapin, 20; Kaylee Goncalves, 21; Xana Kernodle, 20; and Madison Mogen, 21, were fatally stabbed in the early morning hours of November 13, 2022 in Moscow, Idaho.
+CNN has reached out to the families of Chapin, Kernodle, and Mogen.

 The killings shook the small college town of Moscow, Idaho, inspiring fear as law enforcement spent weeks searching for a suspect.
 The harrowing details of the crimes and years-long legal proceedings against Kohberger have also been the subject of public scrutiny.
 Kohberger appeared to have little connection to the victims.

-Note: This story has been updated with more information.
-Correction: An earlier version of the story incorrectly stated Kohberger’s university.
-He had attended Washington State University.